mandober/rust-debrief/math/tt/correspondance.md

 $$Id_A$$            | equality $$=$$        | $$\{x:x\mid x \in A\}$$          | path space $$A^I$$

-Table 1: Comparing points of view on type-theoretic operations
+Comparing points of view on type-theoretic operations